Kong/docs.konghq.com/app/_src/gateway/production/networking/configure-tls.md

 `hostssl all all all cert`

-The `cert` authentication method enforces that a certificate is valid, and also ensures that the Common Name (`cn`) in the certificates mathes the user name or an applicable mapping of the requested database.
+The `cert` authentication method enforces that a certificate is valid, and also ensures that the Common Name (`cn`) in the certificates matches the user name or an applicable mapping of the requested database.

 Username mapping can be used to allow the `cn` to be different from the username in the database.
 You can learn more about username mapping on the PostgreSQL official [Username mapping docs](https://www.postgresql.org/docs/current/auth-username-maps.html).